temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 }'
 ```

-**Output**

-The expected output should be a JSON response similar to the following:
+You'll see a JSON response similar to the following:

 ```json
 {